proffranciscofernando/DataScience-PUCRio-MVP3/README.md

 The subject of this module's project is Database.
 The notebook was built on Databricks Community Edition to facilitate readability and understanding for external users.
 To this end, data processing and manipulation operations, the data pipeline, the creation and updates of the Delta Lake, the Data Catalog, and other content were built sequentially within a single file.
+The only external file in this repository is the dataset in .csv format.